Storware/kodo-endpoints-manual/configuration/administration-levels.md

 ## KODO organization administrator level

-KODO system allow your company to create multiple organization under one KODO server.
+KODO for Endpoints system allow your company to create multiple organization under one KODO server.
 Every organization is a separate entity with separated data, users, policies etc.
-Logging in to the system as organization administrator will allow to configure aspects of the system such as:
+Logging in to the system as organization administrator will give you access to [KODO organization portal](kodo-organization-portal/README.md) and allow to configure aspects of the system such as:

 * Organization administrators
 * Users